Learn a little more about us.

 Who we are

-PSYCHOLOGIST, GROUP FACILITATOR
+CLINICAL PSYCHOLOGIST, GROUP FACILITATOR

 Dr Catherine Brown

-Cat is a psychologist with a doctorate in Clinical Psychology.
+Cat is a clinical psychologist with a doctorate in Clinical Psychology.
 She has worked in both public and private sectors, offering evidence-based group and individual therapy.
 This includes Cognitive Behaviour Therapy, Acceptance Commitment Therapy, Dialectical Behaviour Therapy, and Compassion-Focused Therapy for adults facing diverse mental health difficulties including mood and anxiety disorders.
 Her passion lies in empowering women to build meaningful lives and connection with others through self-compassion and reflection.

 Cat has expertise in digital mental health, behaviour change and lifestyle medicine – a fancy way of saying she uses the latest evidence to help people adopt healthier habits to support their mental health and thinking skills – and completed her PhD in this field.
 Her current research focus is looking at developing a digital lifestyle program to help youth with anxiety and depression.